dgdev1024/MEVN_Stack_Template/readme.md

 # Vue.JS Full Stack (MEVN Stack) Template
-This is a simple template that you can use to scaffold full stack web applications which use Vue.JS on the frontend and MongoDB (via Mongoose), Express, and Node.JS on the backend.
+This is a simple template that you can use to scaffold full stack web applications which use Vue.JS, Vue Router, and Vuex on the frontend and MongoDB (via Mongoose), Express, and Node.JS on the backend.

 # Installation and Usage